Is Depression A Disability? The Relationship Between Your Physical And Mental Health

 • Negative Life Experiences

-From losing a job, experiencing violence, or dealing with a loved one's death, many different negative life experiences can lead to depression.
-While some emotions associated with depression are often normal responses to the stress of these events, when they become more intense and include a feeling of hopelessness or affect your ability to live your normal daily life, they transform from a grieving process to a more serious depression issue.
+From losing a job, experiencing violence, or dealing with a loved one's death, many different negative life experiences can lead to major depressive disorder or symptoms of depression.
+While some emotions associated with depression are often normal responses to the stress of these events, when they become more intense and include a feeling of hopelessness or affect your ability to live your normal daily life, they transform from a grieving process to more serious mental health conditions.

 The Types Of Depression & Their Symptoms

 Contrary to what some people may believe, being depressed is more than just feeling sad or discouraged.
-Those who experience a depressive disorder experience symptoms that alter just about everything in their lives, including their behavior, feelings, thoughts, and physical health.
+Those who experience a depressive disorder experience symptoms that alter just about everything in their lives and their daily activities, including their behavior, feelings, thoughts, and physical health.
 Even those with mild symptoms can find that their depression affects their ability to enjoy their lives to the fullest.
 People with a more serious depressive disorder often find doing the most basic tasks, like getting out of bed or eating, impossible at times.
 There are several different types of clinical depression, including the following:

 • Bipolar Disorder